Love (2004 film)

 Love is a 2004 Indian Kannada-language romance film written, directed and produced by Rajendra Singh Babu.
-The film stars Aditya, making his debut, and Rakshita in lead roles, while Mohanlal, Amrish Puri and Kota Srinivasa Rao feature in supporting roles.
+The film stars Mohanlal, Aditya, making his debut, and Rakshita in lead roles, while Amrish Puri and Kota Srinivasa Rao feature in supporting roles.
 This was also Mohanlal debut in Kannada.
 The film features soundtrack composed by Bollywood composer Anu Malik, marking his debut in Kannada cinema.
 A. R. Rahman's Airtel jingle was featured and reused for another four similar tunes in the film.
 The film was dubbed and released in Telugu as Prema Nagar and in Malayalam as Aey Taxi.

 Plot

 The story is about the romantic relationship between Vicky and Ganga that begins from Kashi and then travels to Dubai.
 Tragedy starts with Jai Jagadish and ends with Saligrama Oberoi.
 Ganga, who mistakes Vikram to be a womaniser, understands his character when he saves her from a fire accident.
 They become lovers, but things change when a mysterious woman enters their lives.